MailTape/MailTape-v1/_posts/2018-02-18-Alligator-x-Tenere.md

 In order to celebrate this milestone in the history of our collective, we set up yesterday night the [first edition of MailTape Live](https://www.facebook.com/events/324160978078937/) in Paris at the Popup!.
 Knowing most of you couldn't be there as our episodes are listened all around the world, find here a selection curated in collaboration with our two featured guests from yesterday night: [Alligator](https://www.facebook.com/alligator.musique/) and [Ténéré](https://www.facebook.com/teneremusic/).
 Hope you enjoy and don't worry, we won't wait for another 300 episodes to throw a new party. ;-)
 </p>

-# Philosophy of music discovery

-When everything is trying to make a science out of it we're more than decided to keep it as a philosophy, an art de vivre......

 # 300 SPECIAL CURATION